DataDog/integrations-core/kafka/README.md

   logs_enabled: true
   ```

-* Add this configuration block to your `kafka.d/conf.yaml` file to start collecting your Kafka Logs:
+* Add the following configuration block to your `kafka.d/conf.yaml` file.
+Change the `path` and `service` parameter values based on your environment.
+See the [sample kafka.d/conf.yaml][18] for all available configuration options.

   ```
   logs: